FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 # ...
 ```

 This code checks to see that the `state` parameter is the same value as was sent when the user signed up or signed in.
 Then it fetches the access token using the authorization code.
-This is embedded in `request.url` and parsed out by the library with no effort on our part.
+This is embedded in `request.url` and parsed out by the library with no effort on your part.

 Finally, we set some session variables and then redirect to the home page route.
 That page re-renders the template, providing the user object.